NarrativeScience-old/delver/README.md

 care of via the installation method below), which allows for compatibility between Python 2 and Python 3.

-Specifically, `delve` has been tested with Python versions 2.7.8 and 3.4.0.
+Specifically, `delve` has been tested with Python versions 2.7.8 and 3.6.8.

 ## Installation

 Simply install via `pip`:

 ```
-$  pip install delver
+$  pip install pydelver
 ```

 This exposes the `delve` command line script (which corresponds to the